The Perils of Penelope: Plot

 A new rocket fuel produced from seawater, used to power the "Sun Probe" on its historic solar flight from Cape Kennedy, has been developed by scientist Sir Jeremy Hodge in partnership with his colleague Professor Borender.
 Two days later, Hodge and Borender attend a conference in Paris, but then Borender disappears from a monorail train during a journey to Anderbad.
 Hodge calls in Lady Penelope, as he had helped to design the Thunderbird machines.
 They meet in a Parisian café, where a café patron attempts to poison Penelope by drugging her Pernod but is foiled by Parker, who destroys the Pernod glass with FAB 1's machine gun.
 The man flees, leaving behind a matchbook emblazoned with a heraldic crest.

 Hodge reveals that he suspects that Borender has been kidnapped for the secret formula and warns that in the wrong hands, the fuel could pollute the oceans or even start a world war.
 Penelope and Hodge go to a heraldic archive to investigate the crest but fail to recognise the archivist as the man from the café, who traps them in a basement as gas is pumped in.
 Parker tears down the door with FAB 1's grappling lines but again the man escapes.

-Retracing Borender's steps, Penelope and Hodge by taking the express monotrain to Anderbad, unaware that their would-be assassin, Dr Godber, is aboard and has the attendant, Alfred, under his control.
+Retracing Borender's steps, Penelope and Hodge take the express monotrain to Anderbad, unaware that their would-be assassin, Dr Godber, is aboard and has the attendant, Alfred, under his control.
 When questioned by Penelope and Hodge, Alfred insists that he does not know of any Borender, but Godber, doubting Alfred's loyalty, throws him out of the moving train.
 Alfred staggers towards a country road but collapses just before Parker, who is following the train, drives past him in FAB 1.
 As the train approaches the 26 mile Anderbad Tunnel, Penelope and Hodge again encounter Godber, who is posing as their new attendant.
 Penelope secretly films Godber and transmits the images to Parker, who confirms the attendant as the man he saw leaving the archive.
 As the train enters the tunnel, Godber arranges a power failure to stop the train, then kidnaps Penelope and Hodge at gunpoint.